bryhuang9/EcoSphere/README.md

     CLIENT_SECRET=your-google-client-secret
     ```

-4. Initialize the database:
+4. Initialize the database (if not already initialized):
     ```bash
     node database/populatedb.js
     ```

-5. Start the server:
+5. Show content in the database:
     ```bash
+    node database/showdb.js
+    ```

+6. Start the server:
+    ```bash
     npm start
     ```

-6. Open your browser and navigate to `http://localhost:3000`.
+7. Open your browser and navigate to `http://localhost:3000`.

 ## Usage